pypa/setuptools/docs/userguide/datafiles.rst

         [tool.setuptools.packages.find]
         # scanning for namespace packages is true by default in pyproject.toml, so
-        # you need NOT include the following line.
+        # you do NOT need to include the following line.
         namespaces = true
         where = ["src"]